Financial Aid Eligibility

 |Less than half-time||fewer than 2 units|

 (Note: students who register for more than 5.5 units may be subject to overload tuition charges, and some schools require these students to obtain the approval of the dean before registering.)
-All quarters of full-time registration are counted toward the maximum number of quarters of financial aid eligibility (12 quarters in most cases).
-Each quarter of half-time status counts as .5 quarter.
-Any quarter of less than half-time status is not counted toward the maximum eligibility.
+All quarters of full-time registration are counted toward the maximum amount of financial aid eligibility (4 years in most cases).
+Each quarter of half-time status counts as .5 quarter toward the 4-year maximum.
+Any quarter of less than half-time status is not counted toward the maximum.

 Students enrolled less than half-time are not eligible for financial aid from Northwestern but may have limited eligibility for federal aid.
 Students awarded aid at full-time status who enroll at a lower level will have their aid reduced accordingly.
 Students will not receive additional university aid to pay any overload tuition charges they incur.

 Students considering a change of registration status should contact the Office of Financial Aid to determine how the change might affect their aid awards or amount of eligibility.
 A detailed explanation of aid eligibility and policies is provided on the Office of Undergraduate Financial Aid’s website, .

 Students must maintain satisfactory academic (SAP) progress to remain eligible for financial aid.
 For Northwestern students, SAP means the successful completion of at least 67 percent of the course units attempted in an academic year (e.g., a student who registers for a total of 12 quarter-courses a year must complete at least 8).
 Withdrawn, incomplete, and repeated courses are counted as attempted course units.

 In addition, students must attain a cumulative GPA of 2.0 or better by the end of their second academic year and every year thereafter in order to meet SAP requirements.
 This GPA minimum may differ from a school’s academic requirements, which are outlined in those chapters in this catalog.